 Summary Position Statement

-The Anchorage Museum is recruiting for an experienced collections Registrar to join its team.
-The incumbent is responsible for all aspects of registration for incoming loan objects, temporary exhibitions, and outgoing loaned works from the Museum’s collection.
+Under the supervision of the Senior Collections Manager, this position is responsible for all aspects of registration for all loan items from the Museum's collection as well as outside institutions and individuals .
 This position assists with Museum-organized traveling exhibitions, object packing for travel, and monitoring of all loans while in the museum building, ensuring coordination and management in accordance with industry standards and best practices.
-The incumbent also coordinates with and assists museum staff on all exhibition projects, planning, and programs.
+The incumbent also coordinates with and assists museum staff on exhibition projects and planning.

-- Administer all aspects of incoming and outgoing loans, including all registration records for legal documentation, correspondence with borrowers/lenders, shippers and customs agents
+- Administer and maintain all aspects of incoming and outgoing loans, including all registration records for legal documentation, correspondence with borrowers/lenders, shippers, and customs agents

-- Perform associated registration activities including packing, installation and de-installation, data management, courier travel, and coordination of insurance coverage
+- Perform associated registration activities including packing, data management, courier travel, and coordination of insurance coverage

 - Maintain best practices for fine arts packing, object handling, storage, lighting, and other environmental standards, etc.

-- Negotiate loan agreement terms and reviews all loan agreements for compliance with Museum standards and best practices
+- Negotiate loan agreement terms and review all loan agreements for compliance with Museum standards and best practices

-- Determine museum fine arts insurance requirements and negotiate necessary coverage, in consultation with the Museum’s Chief Financial Officer
+- Determine museum fine arts insurance requirements and negotiate necessary coverage, in consultation with the Deputy Director, Conservation and Collection.

 - Prepare, update, and maintain Museum General Facility Report and insurance reports